-Adjustments to beginning net position in FY 2021 for changes in accounting principle was \$0.7 billion, mostly due to DOD's continued implementation of SFFAS No. 48, Opening Balances for Inventory, Operating Materials and Supplies, and Stockpile Materials and SFFAS No. 50, Establishing Opening Balances for General Property, Plant, and Equipment.
+Adjustments to beginning net position in FY 2022 and FY 2021 for changes in accounting principle were (\$4.3) billion and \$0.7 billion, respectively, mostly due to DOD's continued implementation of SFFAS No. 48, Opening Balances for Inventory, Operating Materials and Supplies, and Stockpile Materials and SFFAS No. 50, Establishing Opening Balances for General Property, Plant, and Equipment.